-We haven’t had the time to plan this landing as carefully as wanted, and you’re going in with a light force.
-The British will be on your left, on the high side of the Sele River.
-Your ultimate goal is to capture the port of Naples and force the Axis forces north of the Volturno River but the immediate task is to hang on.
-Beware counterattacks.
-That damn river splits the beachhead in two and provides a perfect line of attack should the Germans decide to contest this landing.
+We haven’t had the time to plan this landing as carefully as wanted, general, and so we're going in with a light force.
+The British will be on our left, on the high side of the Sele River.
+Our ultimate goal is to capture the port of Naples and force the Axis forces north of the Volturno River -- but the immediate task is to hang on!
+Beware of counterattacks, sir!
+That damn river splits the beachhead in two, and provides a perfect line of attack should the Germans decide to contest this landing.

-Good luck.
+Good luck, sir.